ShenghuiXue/linux-command-cheat-sheet/README.md

     type <command_name>
     ```
   * There are four types of commands:
-    * An executable program which usually sotred in /bin, /usr/bin, or /usr/local/bin.
-These are comipled binary files (hence bin)
+    * An executable program which usually stored in /bin, /usr/bin, or /usr/local/bin.
+These are compiled binary files (hence bin)
     * A built-in shell command.
 These commands are part of the shell, such as bash and zsh.
     * A shell function.
     * An alias.